-As an antibiotics kills off infection-causing microorganisms in the body, they also take a wide indiscriminate swipe at the beneficial bacterial in your microbiome.
+As antibiotics kill infection-causing microorganisms in the body, they also take a wide indiscriminate swipe at the beneficial bacterial in your microbiome.
 Therefore, overuse of antibiotics (and for an already taxed digestive system, even a single round) has been seen to cause leaky-gut to manifest.
-Depending on the course of the prescription, it can actually devastate the biome.
+Depending on the course of the prescription, it can actually devastate the biome and drive you away from optimal gut health.
 In fact, studies indicate up to a 10-fold reduction in “good bugs” immediately after treatment!

 That’s why we’re offering a series of 1-2 punches to really jumpstart your recovery.
 And there’s no need to wait till the course is done, there are many benefits to supporting your body from day one.
 So, if you can: start including these tips into your recovery plans right away, and continue them even after the treatment has finished to ensure the best possible healing.

-6 Ways to Heal Your Gut Flora After Antibiotics
+5 Ways to Heal Your Gut Flora and Restore Gut Health After Antibiotics:

 1. Clean Up Your Diet

-Until recently, these 3G’s have become rather absent in our food culture.
-If you’ve been seeing the rise in discussion of bone broths and their benefits, it’s because they are very particularly rich sources of L-glutamine, glycine (both amino acids), and gelatin, which have been proven to heal and soothe the gut lining.
-Studies show that there is a significant link between glutamine and the repair of the epithelial lining of the gut.
-Including the 3G’s in your diet and healing protocol can also help to balance methionine levels in the body (available in most animal foods, and some beans) and can lead to inflammation and acidosis.
-If you’re looking for a vegetarian or vegan choice, try MSM, which also helps rebuild the lining of the digestive tract.
-All of these options works to heal leaky gut by sealing the lining, and stopping food particles from leaching through the gut wall’s small junction openings, thereby lessening inflammation and allergic responses to foods.
+If you’ve been seeing the rise in discussion of bone broths and their benefits, it’s because they are very particularly rich sources of collagen, amino acids, and gelatin, which have been proven to heal and soothe the gut lining.
+Including Gut Garden's Collagen Peptides in your diet can work to heal leaky gut by sealing the lining, and stopping food particles from leaching through the gut wall’s small junction openings, thereby lessening inflammation and allergic responses to foods.

 Now you’re ready to begin – and we recommend doing so slowly – adding resistant starch in to help the proliferation of probiotics to provide the most efficient and gentle re-colonization of good bacteria.